NCAR/VAPOR-SupportPage/index.md

 layout: frontpage
 title: Home
 banner-title: VAPOR 3.1.RC0 is live
-banner-description: The Vapor team is excited to go public with a Release Candidate for Vapor 3.1.
-In this release, support for 3D variables have been added and can be visualized with the new DVR, Isosurface, and Slice renderers.
+banner-description: In Vapor 3.1, support for 3D variables have been added and can be visualized with the new DVR, Isosurface, and Slice renderers.
 Support for derived variables through a new Python interface has been included as well.
 banner-button-text: Download
 banner-button-url: https://google.com
 ---